How Can We Be Composed?: Bruegel’s Hunters in the Snow

 Smoothness and Sharpness, Indolence and Wrath

 In one of the first Aesthetic Realism classes I attended taught by Eli Siegel, he asked me: “What did you condemn yourself most for?”
 I said, “For wanting to do nothing.”
 Mr. Siegel asked me if I had read a famous poem by Alfred Tennyson called “The Lotus Eaters.”
 This poem is about soldiers returning from the Trojan wars who land on an island and discover the lotus, and just want to lie on a hill, eating the lotus and letting the confusing world go by while they dreamily look down on it.
 “Were they Hunttingish?”
 Mr. Siegel asked.
 They were.
-I like to look down from my indolent heights.
+I liked to look down from my indolent heights.

 Bruegel has a very different purpose as he looks down on a valley from a hill.
 Bruegel respects the world, is energetic in his perception, “precise” (as Helen Gardner describes it) in composition.
 Bruegel wants the distant world to be close to us, and he wants us to feel warm, even about snow.

 In this class, Mr. Siegel asked me “Did you also get very angry?
 People who have indolence,” he said, “can also tear up the place.”
 I had never put these two aspects of myself together, they were so different.
 It interfered with my sense of composure to think of myself as angry—except, of course, when I was, and then I could yell and throw things.
 Mr. Siegel composed these two things in me, and in people, in a couplet: